 'So what governs you.
 I mean, what exactly are your duties?'

 'I simply implement what is destined by fate.
 No choices, no discretion.'
+He looked towards the water pond.

 'That should apply to the life forms, but what about the objects?
 Buildings, cars, nations?
 They are governed by fate too?'
+I asked.

 'Feeling smart huh?
 No, not in the manner that you take it.
 But don't they all have a life cycle of their own?'
 He flashed his smile again, 'Times change for them too.'